-At CMC, we strive to provide proactive emergency notification that enhances campus safety for our students, faculty, staff, and parents.
-Our goal is to inform individuals of potential danger so that we can protect them, minimize loss, and facilitate the return to normal conditions as quickly as possible.
+At CMC, we strive to provide proactive emergency notification that enhances campus safety for our students, faculty, staff and parents.
+Our goal is to inform individuals of potential danger so that we can protect them, minimize loss and facilitate the return to normal conditions as quickly as possible.
 CMC will notify all campus staff of an urgent situation or emergency.
-CMC's staff will then contact individuals by either one or all the following methods: email, text message, and phone call.
+CMC's staff will then contact individuals by either or all of the following methods: email, text or phone.